 NANCY L. ZINGRONE

-Since July 2000, Nancy L. Zingrone has been the Director of Publications and Executive Editor of the International Journal of Parapsychology for the Parapsychology Foundation.
-She has published research articles in a variety of journals in the field and in psychology including the Journal of Parapsychology, the European Journal of Parapsychology, and Imagination, Cognition and Personality.
+Nancy has published more than 30 research articles in a variety of journals in the field and in psychology including the Journal of Parapsychology, the European Journal of Parapsychology, and Imagination, Cognition and Personality.
 Her work has been funded by Parapsychology Foundation, the Perrott-Warrick Fund, the Society for Psychical Research, the Institut für Grenzegebiete der Psychologie und Psychohygiene, and more recently, the Bial Foundation.
 Her primary areas of interest are the history of criticism and response in the English-language scientific and academic literatures, and personality correlates of such psychic experiences as aura vision, out-of body experiences (OBE’s), and apparitions.

-Dr. Zingrone has been active in parapsychological research for more than two decades, holding a variety of positions in the field.
+Dr. Zingrone has been active in parapsychological research for more than three decades, holding a variety of positions in the field.
 She was a founding member of the Midwest Psi Research Institute in 1977 in Chicago, its Director of Education until 1980, and its Executive Director until 1982.
 From 1982 to 1993 she was first a Research Fellow and then a Visiting Scholar at the Institute for Parapsychology in Durham, North Carolina, now known as the Rhine Research Center.
 There she focused on experimental and historical research in parapsychology and directed the first Ganzfeld experiments conducted at that laboratory.
-She has also been an active member of the Parapsychological Association for more than two decades, serving on its Board of Directors at various times, and holding the office of President twice, first in 20012002, and later in 20032004.
+She was also an active member of the Parapsychological Association for more than two decades, serving on its Board of Directors at various times, and holding the office of President twice, first in 20012002, and later in 20032004.
 Most recently, she was the Arrangements Chair of the Parapsychological Association Convention held in Durham, North Carolina in 2012.
-Dr. Zingrone was the Editor of the Association’s newsletter, PA News, from 1990 to 1999, and editor of the 1993 proceedings, Research in Parapsychology.
+Dr. Zingrone was the Editor of the Association’s newsletter, PA News, from 1990 to 1999, and an editor of the 1993 proceedings, Research in Parapsychology.
 More recently she has been appointed to the Grants Committee of the PA.

 Raised in Woodstock, Illinois, Dr. Zingrone obtained her BA in psychology from Mundelein College in Chicago (now subsumed under Loyola University), and has an MSEd in Community College Education with psychology as a teaching specialty from Northern Illinois University.
 She did graduate work in history of science at Duke University where she obtained doctoral candidacy before she withdrew to return to psychology and parapsychology.
 She obtained a PhD in psychology at the University of Edinburgh, primarily under the direction of the late Koestler Professor Robert L. Morris.
-In addition, Zingrone held an adjunct appointment as an Assistant Professor of Research in Psychiatry and Neurobehavioral Sciences at the Division of Perceptual Studies at the University of Virginia in Charlottesville, Virginia from March of 2003 until May of 2010, while working virtually for the Parapsychology Foundation part of that time.
-Even though she now lives in Virginia Beach where she is both a faculty member and the Director of Academic and Administrative Affairs at Atlantic University in Virginia Beach, Virginia.
+In addition, Zingrone held an adjunct appointment as an Assistant Professor of Research in Psychiatry and Neurobehavioral Sciences at the Division of Perceptual Studies at the University of Virginia in Charlottesville, Virginia from March of 2003 until May of 2010, while establishing and operating a virtual office for the Parapsychology Foundation in Charlottesville from 2003 to 2008.
+From May of 2010 until January of 2013, she held the position of Director of Academic and Administrative Affairs at Atlantic University in Virginia Beach, Virginia.
 She was also a Visiting Scholar at the Rhine Research Center in Durham, North Carolina, as well as a faculty member of the Rhine Education Center from April of 2013 through November of 2014.

 Appointed in the Fall of 2007, Irish artist and filmmaker Susan MacWilliam is the Parapsychology Foundation’s Film Archivist.
 The first Visiting Scholar/Artist in Residence at the Eileen J. Garrett Library in the summer of 2007, for over ten years MacWilliam has been developing a body of works that explore ideas about the paranormal, the supernatural and perceptual phenomena.
 Incorporating research into the fields of parapsychology, psychology, physiology, photography and optical viewing devices, the practice explores ideas about the visible and the invisible; about vision, perception, reality and illusion.
 Using video, installation and photography the practice involves the investigation of particular individual case histories and myths.